Skip to content

 local json = require("vnd:serde_json")

-The resolver is a flat lookup table built once at engine boot.
-There is no path search, no file I/O, no fallback to the standard package.path.
-A require call either finds a registered module by exact name or it fails.
+Resolver is a flat lookup table built once at engine boot.
+No path search, no file I/O, no package.path fallback.
+Exact name match or failure.

 Failure mode